Start9Labs/btcpayserver-startos/docs/instructions.md

 ## Enabling Altcoins

+In config, find `Altcoin Integrations` and set the desired altcoin implemtation to "Enabled".

+### Monero

-Currently, Monero is the only altcoin available.
-This service can be installed on your server from the Community Marketplace and enabled in config by setting `Altcoins Integrations > Monero` to "Enabled".
+This service can be installed on your server from the Community Marketplace and enabled in config by setting `Altcoin Integrations > Monero` to "Enabled".

+#### Wallet

 Enabling Monero requires manual wallet setup.
 Fortunately, the community has put together some great guides to get this setup: